Swift X-ray and UV Observations of SDSS J141118.31+481257.6 During its First Ever Recorded Superoutburst: discussion

 SDSS J141118.31+481257.6 has been above the quiescent level for at least $\sim 60$ days after the last outburst (considering the AAVSO event on 20 July 2018 as the last one).
 Additional to the mechanism discussed in the last paragraph, it is possible that a large amount of heat was deposited in the WD during the superoutburst, which would require a larger amount of time to be released.
 Therefore, the object would look brighter for a longer period after accretion has stopped.
 This effect has been observed on DNe.
-For example, \citet{1996gansicke} found that after a superoutburst the WD is hotter and cools slower than after a normal outburst.
+For example, \citet{1996gansicke} and \citet{1996Sion,2001Sion} found that after a superoutburst the WD is hotter and cools slower than after a normal outburst.

-The X-ray count rates of SDSS J141118.31+481257.6 do not seem to be correlated with the brightness increases in UV.
+The X-ray count rates of SDSS J141118.31+481257.6 do not seem to be correlated with the brightness increases in UV or optical.
 This could be the result of the boundary layer becoming optically thick to X-rays during the superoutbursts.
 In fact, the power-law fit suggests that the X-ray flux slightly increased during the off-peak observations, which would correspond to the boundary layer becoming optically thin.
 This behavior has previously been observed in other AM CVns in outbursts \citep[e.g. KL Dra][]{2010ramsay,2012ramsay} and also on outbursting DNe.
+For instance, the DN SS Cyg displays a similar behavior in optical, UV and X-rays \citep{2003Wheatley}.
+This can be explained when the accretion rate exceeds a critical value making the boundary layer optically thick during outburst, ``switching the X-rays off" and emitting mostly in extreme UV \citep{2003Schreiber}.
+During outburst the optical and UV emission of SS Cyg would be dominated by the accretion disk.

-The X-ray spectra during the peak and off-peak states seem to be similarly hard.
+The X-ray spectra of SDSS J141118.31+481257.6 during the peak and off-peak states seem to be similarly hard.
 There is also weak evidence for a cooler plasma near the peak of the superoutburst but a similar behavior has also been suggested for KL Dra \citep[][]{2012ramsay}.
 We noted that in the near-peak spectrum there is a bin at $\sim0.65$ keV with a remarkable low number of counts.
 This could be due to an ionized O absorption line.
 However, the errors in the spectrum are large and thus no good constrains can be obtained.